About This Intelligence Community Online Course

 This course was developed by Dr. J. Keith Dunbar.
 Dr. Dunbar is the founder and chief executive officer of FedLearn.

 He is a former naval intelligence officer whose career culminated with a tour of duty as the director of the Global Learning Solutions Group and the Leadership Academy, Academy for Defense Intelligence, at the Defense Intelligence Agency.
 After retiring from the U.S. Navy, Dr. Dunbar led the learning and talent development organizations at two large government contractor companies, SAIC and Leidos.

 He received his Doctorate in Education from the University of Pennsylvania (in a partnership with the Wharton Business School) and his Master of Science in strategic intelligence from the National Intelligence University.

-This online course is designed for anyone interested in improving their critical thinking skills—particularly, intelligence analysts working in either Federal government agencies or government contractor companies.
+This online course is perfect for any professional interested in gaining new knowledge (or a refresher) about the Analytic Tradecraft Standards—particularly, intelligence analysts working in either Federal government agencies or government contractor companies.

 To achieve a course certificate of completion, you must score 80 percent or higher on graded lesson quizzes and a final exam.

 Self-paced, online training course

 Individual courses are $89 (per person).